Aradhna Tripati

 Aradhna Tripati is an American geoscientist, climate scientist, and advocate for diversity.
 She is a professor at the University of California, Los Angeles (UCLA) where she is part of the Institute of the Environment and Sustainability, the Department of Earth, Planetary, and Space Sciences, the Department of Atmospheric and Oceanic Sciences, and the California Nanosystems Institute.
-She is also the director of the Center for Diverse Leadership in Science.
+She is also the director of the Center for Developing Leadership in Science.
 Her research includes advancing new chemical tracers for the study of environmental processes and studying the history of climate change and Earth systems.
 She is recognized for her research on climate change and clumped isotope geochemistry.
 She studies the evolution of atmospheric carbon dioxide levels and the impacts on temperature, the water cycle, glaciers and ice sheets, and ocean acidity.

 Early life and education

 Born in Texas, Tripati moved to California at age three with her parents, who had emigrated to the United States from the Fiji Islands.
 She was raised largely by her mother, a nurse, whom she credits with giving her the support and access to opportunities that have since ensured her success.
 Tripati went to elementary school and junior high school in the Los Angeles Unified School District.
 At age 12 she enrolled at California State University, Los Angeles as a full-time student through their Early Entrance Program.

 Tripati holds a B.S. in geology from California State University, Los Angeles where she received several awards, including the Aaron Waters Award for outstanding senior in 1996.
 She received her Ph.D. in Earth Sciences from the University of California, Santa Cruz in 2002 where she worked under the supervision of doctoral advisor James Zachos.

 Tripati began her postdoctoral research at the University of Cambridge with a Marshall Sherfield Postdoctoral Fellowship.
 Over the next eight years as an independent researcher, Tripati received several fellowships: the Comer Abrupt Climate Change Fellowship, the Thomas Neville Research Fellowship in Natural Science at Magdalene College, and a UK National Environmental Research Council (NERC) Fellowship.